Image via threestooges.com

 In other words, the potential for pension-voiding felony convictions.

-Clear language and sanctions imposed if this Massachusetts General Law is violated of notwithstanding, City of Quincy City Solicitor James “Dim” Timmins instead offered his advice to his liege lord and the City Council that Massachusetts General Law Chapter 39, section 6A of state law to justify the timing of the raises.
+Clear language and sanctions that can be imposed if this Massachusetts General Law is violated notwithstanding, City of Quincy City Solicitor James “Dim” Timmins instead offered his advice to his liege lord and the City Council that Massachusetts General Law Chapter 39, section 6A of state law to justify the timing of the raises.

 | quincy news